West Brom join chase for Leeds United striker Joe Gelhardt

 West Brom join Leeds United striker chase

-West Brom could see Gelhardt as someone to add more competition and depth to their options up top as they look to return to the Premier League.
+West Brom could see Gelhardt as someone to bolster their options up top as they look to return to the Premier League.

 However, it would be a surprise to see Leeds sanction a move to a promotion rival.
 Carlos Corberan’s side are 5th in the table and are only six points behind the Whites.